Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Experiment

 \subsection{Dataset}

 We evaluate the performance of our model using four different sequence datasets.
 They are (1) \textbf{Human DNA} sequence, (2) \textbf{Anti-cancer peptides}, (3) \textbf{Cov-S-Protein-Seq} and (4) \textbf{Bach choral} harmony.
 All these datasets are publicly available online.
-Table \ref{tab1} shows the statistics of the datasets.

-\begin{enumerate} \item \textbf{Human DNA} sequence dataset has 4,380 DNA sequences, and each sequence belongs to a particular gene family.
-A gene family is a set of related genes that share a common ancestor.
-This dataset has seven different gene families (i.e., seven classes): G protein-coupled receptors, Tyrosine Kinase, Tyrosine Phosphatase, Synthetase, Synthase, Ion channel, and Transcription factor.
-Our goal is to predict the gene family based on the DNA coding sequence.
-We obtain this dataset from Kaggle \cite{DNA} , which is a common online platform for machine learning and data scientists to collaborate between them.

-\item \textbf{Anti-cancer peptides} (ACPs) are short bioactive peptides typically formed of 10–60 amino acids \cite{Xie}.
-They have the characteristics to hinder tumor cell expansion and formation of tumor blood vessels and are less likely to cause drug resistance and low toxicity to normal cells \cite{Huang, Xie}.
-ACPs are also found to interact with vital proteins to inhibit angiogenesis and recruit immune cells to kill cancer cells, such as HNP-110 \cite{Huang}.
-These unique advantages make ACPs the most promising anti-cancer candidate~\cite{Grisoni}.
-The Anti-Cancer Peptides dataset contains 949 one-letter amino-acid sequences representing peptides and their four different anti-cancer activities (i.e., very active, moderately active, experimental inactive, virtual inactive) on breast and lung cancer cell lines.
-Given the amino-acid sequence, our goal is to predict the anti-cancer activities.
-We get this dataset from UCI Machine Learning Repository \cite{UCI}